cat-master21/unityDE-specs/patches/README.md

 * `0001-Remove-xpathselect-dependency.patch` This patch removes the unneeded dependency of `xpathselect` from Unity which is extremely old (last commit in 2014).
 This is for `unity-shell.spec`

-* `0001-Remove-social-scope.patch` and `0003-Remove-social-scope.patch` are used to remove the social.scope which is not used anymore. `0001-Remove-social-scope.patch` is used in `unityx-shell.spec` and `0003-Remove-social-scope.patch` is used in `unity-shell.spec`.
+* `0001-Remove-social-scope.patch` and `0003-Remove-social-scope.patch` are used to remove the social.scope which is not used anymore. `0001-Remove-social-scope.patch` is used in `unityx-shell.spec` and `0003-Remove-social-scope.patch` is used in `unity-shell.spec`

+* `0001-Remove-libido.patch` Remove the ido dependency in `unity-greeter`.
+Used in `unity-greeter.spec`